DeKUT-DSAIL/bioacoustics/README.md

 Confirm that the USB microphone is detected.
 For this example, >>List example<< is the USB microphone connected to the Raspberry Pi.

 ### Step 5: Record sample audio
 Let us record a sample 5-second long audio, print the recorded array on the screen and plot it.
-To plot the audio, ensure you have access graphical user interface of the Raspberry Pi using a monitor or VNC viewer. if not, comment the `plt.plot(my_rec)` line in the `sample_rec.py` file.
+To plot the audio, ensure you have access to the graphical user interface of the Raspberry Pi using a monitor or VNC viewer. if not, comment the `plt.plot(my_rec)` line in the `sample_rec.py` file.
->>>sample rec plot screenshot<<

 ### Step 6: Audio data collection
 To start data collection, run the following command.